Tambena Consulting

 How to Tell What Port Postgres is Running on?

-Understanding PostgreSQL’s Default Port and Configurability
+Comprehending the Default Port and Configurability of PostgreSQL

-Finding the Port in the `postgresql.conf` File
+Finding the Port within the Postgresql.conf File

 Locate the Configuration File

-Linux (Debian/Ubuntu): `/etc/postgresql/<version>/main/postgresql.conf`
+Linux (Debian/Ubuntu): /etc/postgresql/<version>/main/postgresql.conf

-Linux (RedHat/CentOS): `/var/lib/pgsql/data/postgresql.conf`
+Linux (RedHat/CentOS): /var/lib/pgsql/data/postgresql.conf

-macOS (Homebrew): `/usr/local/var/postgres/postgresql.conf`
+macOS (Homebrew): /usr/local/var/postgres/postgresql.conf

 Open the Configuration File

-Open `postgresql.conf` in a text editor.
 On Linux, you might use:

 sudo nano /etc/postgresql/<version>/main/postgresql.conf